plone/training/eggs1.rst

     ploneconf.site = fs ploneconf.site full-path=${buildout:directory}/src/ploneconf.site
     # starzel.votable_behavior = git https://github.com/collective/starzel.votable_behavior.git pushurl=git://github.com/collective/starzel.votable_behavior.git

 This tells Buildout to add the egg ``ploneconf.site``.
-Since it is also in the `sources`-section Buildout will not try to download it from pypi but will expect it in ``src/ploneconf.site``. *fs* allows you to add packages on the filesystem without a version control system, or with an unsupported one.
+Since it is also in the `sources`-section Buildout will not try to download it from pypi but will expect it in ``src/ploneconf.site``. *fs* allows you to add packages on the file system without a version control system, or with an unsupported one.

 Now run buildout to reconfigure Plone with the updated configuration: